MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-71.md

 PowerShell 7.1 is an open-source, cross-platform (Windows, macOS, and Linux) edition of PowerShell, built to manage heterogeneous environments and hybrid cloud.

-Building on the foundation established in PowerShell 7.0, we focused our efforts on community issues and include a number of improvements and fixes.
+Building on the foundation established in PowerShell 7.0, our efforts focused on community issues and include a number of improvements and fixes.
 We are committed to ensuring that PowerShell remains a stable and performant platform.
-We are proud to announce the release of PowerShell 7.1.

 ## Where can I install PowerShell?